 Their mission is for Leprosy Defeated and Lives Transformed.

-Leprosy is a mildly infectious disease associated with poverty.
-It is easily cured.
-Leprosy starts by damaging the small nerves on the skin’s surface resulting in a
+Leprosy is a mildly infectious disease associated with poverty and is easily cured.

-You can find out more information on their website or asking them for to be sent regular updates.
+You can find out more information on their website as well as ask them to send you regular updates.

 Here is a short video on the work of The Leprosy Mission.